 PCs may not be suitable investments for you.
-You should consider the following before you invest in PCs.
+You should consider the following before you invest in PCs:

 - PCs are not appropriate investments if you require a single lump sum payment on a date certain, or if you require an otherwise definite payment stream. - A market may not develop for the sale of some types of PCs after their initial issuance.
 Even if a market develops, it may not continue.
-As a result, you may not be able to sell your PCs easily or at prices that will allow you to realize your desired yield.

-- The market values of your PCs are likely to fluctuate, primarily in response to changes in prevailing interest rates.
-Such fluctuations may result in significant losses to you. - The secondary markets for mortgage-related securities have experienced periods of illiquidity in the past, and can be expected to do so in the future.
+As a result, you may not be able to sell your PCs easily or at prices that will allow you to realize your desired yield. - The market values of your PCs are likely to fluctuate, primarily in response to changes in prevailing interest rates.
+Such fluctuations may result in significant losses to you. - The secondary markets for some PCs have experienced periods of illiquidity in the past, and can be expected to do so in the future.
 Illiquidity can have a severely negative effect on the prices of PCs, especially those that are particularly sensitive to prepayment or interest rate risk. - PCs are complex securities.
-Before investing in a PC, you should be able, either alone or with a financial advisor, to evaluate the information contained and incorporated in this Offering Circular and in the related Supplement.
+Before investing in a PC, you should be able, either alone or with a financial advisor, to evaluate the information contained and incorporated in this

+Offering Circular and in any related Pool Supplement.
 You should evaluate the information in the context of your personal financial situation and your views on possible and likely interest rate and economic scenarios.

 This Offering Circular does not describe all the possible risks of an investment in PCs that may result from your particular circumstances, nor does it project how PCs will perform under all possible interest rate and economic scenarios.
-You should purchase PCs only if you understand and can bear the prepayment, yield, liquidity and market risks associated with your investment under a variety of interest rate and economic scenarios.
-If you purchase PCs, you need to have enough financial resources to bear all the risks related to your PCs.
+You should purchase PCs only if you, alone or together with your financial advisor, understand the prepayment, yield, liquidity and market risks associated with your investment under a variety of interest rate and economic scenarios and you have sufficient financial resources to bear all the risks related to your PCs.

-THE AGREEMENT
+THE TRUST AGREEMENT

-We form PC Pools and create and sell PCs under the terms of the Agreement dated the same date as this Offering Circular.
-The following summary describes various provisions of the Agreement.
+Under the Multifamily PC Master Trust Agreement dated as of February 22, 2008, as amended from time to time, as Depositor, we will transfer and deposit Mortgages that we have acquired into various trust funds.
+As Trustee, we create and issue PCs under the Trust Agreement and related Pool Supplements.
+The following summary describes various provisions of the Trust Agreement.
 This summary is not complete.
-You should refer to the Agreement for a complete description of your rights and obligations and our rights and obligations.
-You can obtain copies of the Agreement from our Internet Web-Site or by contacting our Investor Inquiry Department as shown on page 3.
-Your receipt and acceptance of a PC, without any signature or further manifestation of assent, constitutes your unconditional acceptance of all the terms of the Agreement.
+You should refer to the Trust Agreement for a complete description of your rights and obligations and our rights and obligations.
+You can obtain copies of the Trust Agreement from our internet website or by contacting our Investor Inquiry Department as shown on page 4.
+Your receipt and acceptance of a PC, without any signature or further manifestation of assent, constitutes your unconditional acceptance of all the terms of the Trust Agreement.